 Visual/Nonverbal – You learn best with visual information such as charts and graphs.

 Auditory – You learn much more when the information is spoken to you, such as in a lecture.

 Kinesthetic – You need to physically work with the information, such as a hands-on lab, in order to (literally!) grasp the topic.

 The University of Illinois, a pioneer in online education as well as a pioneer in research regarding online education, advises its instructors to design their courses to meet the needs of all students.
 However, the limitations of both traditional and online classes means that some learners generally do better in one environment over others.
 Auditory learners usually perform best in traditional courses, and Visual/Verbal learners typically do best in online courses.

 Knowing yourself is the key to choosing whether to pursue a fully online, partially online or traditional college program.
 Be realistic about your lifestyle, personality and expectations of the college experience and choose the one that’s right for you.

 If you’re not sure about your learning style, take a simple quiz online.
 As Edutopia highlights before their quiz, there’s no evidence that people have a discrete learning style and can’t learn from other methods.
-What we do know is that people tend to have learning preferences, so knowing your dominant learning style can help you choose your ideal path in education, either traditional or online.
+What we do know is that people tend to have learning preferences, so knowing your dominant learning style can help you choose your ideal path in education.